 Joe Pendlbury focuses on changing the user interface templates.
 The specialist believes that next year it is necessary to pay special attention to improving navigation capabilities.

 Anil Kumar Krishnachetti believes that understanding of the importance of design as the main stage in the product development process will be strengthened.
+And the starting point is logo design.
 In his opinion, over the entire period of activity associated with the creation of the product, the design will be given more time than before.
 Any commercial product pay attention to UX.
 Own cryptocurrency or even crypto exchange development is also in this line.

 Both designers and developers will participate in it.
 Therefore, experts can easily interact with each other.

 According to the expert, it will be easier to recommend improvements now, as this will happen at the stage of the prototype.
 This approach will lead to the fact that the pro team will be more comfortable to see the end result.

 The reconciliation process is optimized and the number of revisions will be reduced.